 For situations involving the federal government or an organization regulated by the federal government (for example, a bank, post office, airline or telecommunications company), you must file your complaint with the Canadian Human Rights Commission.

-Anyone who has undergone a conversion practice or therapy can ask a court for compensation for any harm suffered.
+A person who has undergone a conversion practice or therapy can ask a court for compensation for harm suffered.
+The time limits for doing so may vary depending on the situation.
+Contact a lawyer to find out which time limit applies in your case.

 If the service or therapy was offered by a member of a professional order, you can file a complaint with the professional order.
 This could be the order of psychologists or the order of social workers, for example.
 (A professional order is an organization that oversees a profession.)
 The professional could lose the right to work in that profession or have to pay a fine of between $5,000 and $150,000.
 If the professional is at fault more than once, the fine is doubled.